BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 8, which states that an undertaking's assessment of its overall solvency needs must be forward-looking, incorporating a medium or long-term perspective as appropriate.
+A concise summary of Guideline 8, which states that an undertaking's assessment of its overall solvency needs must be forward-looking, incorporating a medium or long-term perspective as appropriate.

-#### Guideline 8 - Forward-looking perspective of the overall solvency needs assessment
-The undertaking should ensure that its assessment of the overall solvency needs is forward-looking, including a medium term or long term perspective as appropriate.](#)
+**Guideline 8 - Forward-looking perspective of the overall solvency needs assessment** The undertaking should ensure that its assessment of the overall solvency needs is forward-looking, including a medium term or long term perspective as appropriate.
 </image>